Integrating Mind, Body, and Art, a Color Woodblock Printmaking Retreat

 at the Rowe Center, Rowe, MA

-Join Matt Brown and co-leaders Todd Binzen, painter and Tai-Chi instructor, and Matthew Daniel, Buddhist monk, teacher, and founder of the Newburyport Insight Meditation Center, for a camp-style retreat at a beautiful location in western MA.
-Structured around a group art-making project, this weekend explores the spiritual implications of making art as part of a team, investigating relationships to color and form.
+Join Matt Brown and co-leaders Todd Binzen, painter and Tai-Chi instructor, Matthew Daniel, former Buddhist monk, teacher, and founder of the North Shore Insight Meditation Center, and singer, teacher, music-maker Maureen Burford for a camp-style retreat at a beautiful location in western MA.

-During the weekend, there will be discussions of art theory, edition printing (how to wrap up your project), time management, and the function of making art.
-Matt will share insight into the science of visual thinking and how we see color, a viewpoint informed by his work with Prof. Ming Meng on The Energy Theory of Color.
-His emphasis will be on the integration of parts: how to make a print using multiple blocks, how to be a part of an art-making team experiencing something entirely new, how to work with our minds and their complex natures in new social situations, and how to enjoy it all!
+Our emphasis will be on the integration of parts: how to make a print using multiple blocks, how to be a part of an art-making team, how to work with our minds and their complex nature in new social situations, and how to enjoy it all!

-The exploration of relationships of body and mind in relation to others, and to a wonderful art-making tradition.
+A time apart to explore relationships of body and mind in relation to others, to the natural world in a beautiful setting, and to a wonderful art-making tradition.

 Class schedule:

-Friday evening, we gather at the Sibley farmhouse for hors d'oeuvres at 5pm.
+- Friday evening, we gather at the Sibley farmhouse for hors d'oeuvres at 5pm.
 Dinner will be served at 6pm.
-At 7, Matthew Daniell shares a guided meditation and talk.
+At 7, Matthew Daniell starts things off with an insight meditation talk, a guided intro into a Buddhist tradition seeking to enhance our listening and centering.

-Saturday morning, breakfast is served at 8am.
-Our program starts at 9:30 with a Qui-Jong movement class led by Todd Binzen.
-The art-making work begins at 10:30 in the Rec Hall.
-We break for lunch in the farmhouse at 12:30 pm, returning to our art-making at 1:30.
-We finish for the day at 4:30, leaving some time for relaxing, hiking, or using the sauna before gathering again for dinner at 6pm.
+- Saturday morning, breakfast is served at 8am.
+We begin at 9:30 with a Qui-Jong movement class led by Todd Binzen, moving into the art-making at 10:30.
+We break for an hour to enjoy lunch at 12:30 pm, returning to our art-making at 1:30.
+We finish for the day at 5, leaving time for relaxing, hiking, or using the sauna before gathering again for dinner at 6pm.

-Sunday, after breakfast, we finish our project, and take time to reflect on its result - what we learned and how to keep working with the spirit of the weekend.
-We close with lunch at 12:30 and a leisurely departure.
+- Sunday, after breakfast, we finish our project, sign the prints and assemble portfoilios.
+We take time to reflect on what we learned and how to keep working with the spirit of the weekend.
+The workshop closes with lunch at 12:30 and a leisurely departure.

 The Location: